Comb Ceramic culture

 The Comb Ceramic culture or Pit-Comb Ware culture, often abbreviated as CCC or PCW, was a northeast European culture characterised by its Pit–Comb Ware.
 It existed from around 4200 BCE to around 2000 BCE.
-The bearers of the Comb Ceramic culture are thought to have still mostly followed the Mesolithic hunter-gatherer lifestyle, with traces of early agriculture.
+The bearers of the Comb Ceramic culture are thought to have still mostly followed the eastern hunter-gatherer lifestyle typical of the Mesolithic, with traces of early agriculture.

 Distribution

 The distribution of the artifacts found includes Finnmark (Norway) in the north, the Kalix River (Sweden) and the Gulf of Bothnia (Finland) in the west and the Vistula River (Poland) in the south.
 It would include the Narva culture of Estonia and the Sperrings culture in Finland, among others.
 They are thought to have been essentially hunter-gatherers, though e.g. the Narva culture in Estonia shows some evidence of agriculture.
 Some of this region was absorbed by the later Corded Ware horizon.

 Ceramics

 The Pit–Comb Ware culture is one of the few exceptions to the rule that pottery and farming coexist in Europe.
 In the Near East farming appeared before pottery, then when farming spread into Europe from the Near East, pottery-making came with it.
 However, in Asia, where the oldest pottery has been found, pottery was made long before farming.
-It appears that the Comb Ceramic Culture reflects influences from Siberia and distant China.
+It appears that the Comb Ceramic Culture reflects influences from Siberia and northern East Asia (see Xinglongwa culture and Jeulmun pottery period for comb-patterned pottery in China and Korea, respectively).

 The ceramics consist of large pots that are rounded or pointed below, with a capacity from 40 to 60 litres.
 The forms of the vessels remained unchanged but the decoration varied.

 By dating according to the elevation of land, the ceramics have traditionally (Äyräpää 1930) been divided into the following periods: early (Ka I, c.
 4200 BC – 3300 BC), typical (Ka II, c.
 3300 BC – 2700 BC) and late Comb Ceramic (Ka III, c.
 2800 BC – 2000 BC).

 However, calibrated radiocarbon dates for the comb-ware fragments found (e.g., in the Karelian isthmus), give a total interval of 5600 BC – 2300 BC (Geochronometria Vol. 23, pp 93–99, 2004).

 Among the many styles of comb ware there is one which makes use of the characteristics of asbestos: Asbestos ware.
 In this tradition, which persisted through different cultures into the Iron Age, asbestos was used to temper the ceramic clay.
 Other styles are Pyheensilta, Jäkärlä, Kierikki, Pöljä and Säräisniemi pottery with their respective subdivisions.
 Sperrings ceramics is the original name given for the younger early Comb ware (Ka I:2) found in Finland.